 The fire-ant baits are made up of a type of pesticide that is combined into a material that the ants are attracted to and consume.
 This bait is then carried back into the colony where it will be fed to the other ants, which includes the queen.
 This process can take some time, making the baits one of the slower methods to control these pests.
 The baits can either be applied across your yard or on individual mounds.
 The results are regarded as more effective when residents come together and treat the entire neighborhood at the same time.

 When using one of these baits, ensure it is fresh.
-Apply when your grass and the ground is dry and ensure that there are no predictions for rain for at least 24 hours.
+Apply when your grass and the ground are dry and ensure that there are no predictions for rain for at least 24 hours.
 It is also best to apply your bait when worker ants are searching actively for food.
-The ants are far less active in very hot, or rainy and cold periods.
+The ants are far less active in very hot, rainy, and cold periods.
 You can apply the bait over areas using a push or hand-held fertilizer spreaders.
-The baits are available in many forms with different type of active-ingredients.
+The baits are available in many forms with a different types of active ingredients.

-Certain products, like the ones that contain acephate, which are applied in a dry-dust form.
+Certain products, like the ones that contain acephate, are applied in a dry-dust form.
 The ants walk through treated soil where the dust clings to their bodies.
 They then transport this insecticide back into their mounds.
-With this method you can expect the colony to be killed entirely within a couple of days.
-When using a dust distribute the amount recommended over an undisturbed mound.
+With this method, you can expect the colony to be killed entirely within a couple of days.
+When using dust distribute the amount recommended over an undisturbed mound.